mclegoman/dtaf2025/readme.md

 - 1x1 painting of the moon
 #### The Sun
 - 2x2 painting of the sun from the moon
+#### Facility Poster
+- 2x2 painting of a minecraft player silhouette

 ### Space Air
 - Entities that are in `#dtaf2025:no_oxygen` biomes can breathe when in or next to space air